muehlefeldt/unity-machine-learning/docs/run-log.md

 * Öhm .... result: Very similar to 6078.
   * Why are they so similar?

-## 6082 - terminated
+## 6082 - Terminated
 * Same as 6081 but with 100e6 steps.
 * Run also 6078 this long and compare.
 * Terminated too enable test below.

-## 6083
+## 6083 - LSTM test
 * LSTM settings test.
+  * Reduced the settings below from the default values.
 * memory_size: 20
 * sequence_length: 1

 ## 6084
 * 20e6 length.
 * Same as 6083.
 * Well not really so promissing.
-Remaining below 0 reward with only slow gains towards the target.
+  * Remaining below 0 reward with only slow gains towards the target.
   * Ep. length is also no longer decreasing.

 ## 6085 - 6104
 * What next?
 5e6 steps runs.
-Look again at parameters?
-Including the memory settings.
+Look again at parameters: Memory settings.
+* memory_size: [16, 32, 64, 128]
+* sequence_length: [1, 2, 4, 8, 16]
+* All the runs appear to be very close together.
+* Compare against base case: 6010?

+## 6105 - Error

+## 6106
+* 10e6 run with config of 6087

+## 6107
+* 100e6 run with config of 6078 but changed LSTM settings.
+* memory_size: 16
+* sequence_length: 4
+* sensorCount: 32

 # Next
-* Run 6018 to 6023 again but longer.
-Maybe 20e6.
-* Make plots of 6018 to 6023.
 * Use simple NN without LSTM for single room and env with door.

 # Advisory